openshift/federation-dev/README.md

 If you are a end user who would like to try out KubeFed, please review the following labs.

-Namespace scoped Federation was initially the the only supported mechanism for federating multiple OpenShift/Kubernetes environments.
+Namespace scoped Federation was initially the only supported mechanism for federating multiple OpenShift/Kubernetes environments.
 Namespace scoped Federation uses OperatorHub, which is included within OpenShift 4.1, to install the Federation Operator.